KendrewChan/Blockchainers/README.md

 ```

 ## Running the project (localhost):
+Make sure to use version 16.17.1 of Node

 Add hardhat network to metamask:
 - Go to your wallet and add a new network.
 See instructions here.
   - Network Name: Hardhat-Localhost